TOPICS

 Probable Prime

-A number satisfying Fermat's little theorem (or some other primality test) for some nontrivial base.
-A probable prime which is shown to be composite is called a pseudoprime (otherwise, of course, it is a prime).
+A probable prime is a number satisfying Fermat's little theorem (or some other primality test) for some nontrivial base.
+A probable prime which is shown to be composite is called a pseudoprime; otherwise, it is a (true) prime.

 See also